nejyeah/DeepPicker-python/README.md

 All the following commands can be found in the `Makefile`.

 ### 3.1 Train Type 1
-Options for training model based on single-molecule:
+Options for training model in single-molecule manner:

     --train_type, 1, specify the training type
     --train_inputDir, string, specify the directory of micrograph files, like '/media/bioserver1/Data/paper_test/trpv1/train/'